SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Building Manually
 -----------------

 By not using the superbuild, you must manually specify all dependencies used during the building of SimpleITK instead of using the known working versions provided by the superbuild as external projects.
 This may be useful if you are providing a system package of SimpleITK or tightly integrating it into another build system.
-The versions of external project used and tested by SimpleITK can be found by examining the External CMake files in the Superbuild sub-directory.
+The versions of external projects used and tested by SimpleITK can be found by examining the External CMake files in the Superbuild sub-directory.

 Additional Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following are dependencies when not using the SuperBuild:
+The following are dependencies you will need when not using the SuperBuild:

 #.
 Setup the prerequisites as described above (i.e. CMake and supported
    compiler)